 As a functioning alcoholic it can be difficult to admit to yourself and to others that you are suffering from an addiction.
 You may worry about the stigma associated with alcoholism and not want to tarnish your reputation at work or among friends.
 It can feel especially shameful to admit that you have a problem when people around you were completely unaware.

-However, in order to recover from addiction it is important to go through the first step of admitting that you are an alcoholic.
+However, in order to recover from addiction it is important to go through the first step of admitting that you have functional alcoholic symptoms.
 It helps you to acknowledge the fact that this problem is something that you can’t control and is a disease that you need help with.
 Sometimes being vulnerable and reaching out for help is the best way to start changing your behavior and getting started in recovery.

 Once you are able to admit that you are a functioning alcoholic, the next step is to find a treatment plan that will work best for you.
 It is important to understand that even though you function well in your drinking, you still need treatment and cannot quit safely on your own.